davidblackuk/design-your-own-cpu/README.md

 ## Instructions for use (Windows or Linux)

-+ Make sure you have the DotNet Core 5 SKD installed.
++ Make sure you have the DotNet Core 5 SDK installed.
 + Clone the git repository

 cd into the folder `repo\DesignYourOwnCpu` (where repo is the folder you cloned the source into)